-- 1. The District must repay to ADE \$50,015.27 in Basic State Aid due to incorrectly reported student data. - 2.
-The District must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 3.
-The District should ensure that students with excessive absences be properly withdrawn and that excused and unexcused absences be reported correctly. - 4.
-The District needs to ensure that it properly calculates and reports students' FTE pursuant to statute and ADE guidelines. - 5.
-The District must collect required homebound documentation and provide educational services to homebound students for a minimum of four hours per week for every week that the student is considered homebound for these students to be considered fundable pursuant to A.R.S. § 15-901.
+- 1. The District must repay to ADE \$60,723.43 in Basic State Aid due to incorrectly reported student data. - 2.
+The District needs to ensure that it properly calculates and reports students' FTE pursuant to statute and ADE guidelines. - 3.
+The District must reconcile their data to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 4.
+The District should ensure that Preschool calendars and dates are reported accurately pursuant to A.R.S. § 15-901. - 5.
+The District should ensure that students with excessive absences are properly withdrawn and that excused and unexcused absences are reported correctly. - 6.
+The District must collect required homebound documentation and provide educational instruction services to homebound students for a minimum of four hours per week during the time the student is considered homebound